Click here to read part one – How I acquired the title of dirty Indian…

 While I was doing that search, I stumbled across some family tidbits in the history records.
 It was astounding to me to see names I knew connected to others I’d never known about.
 Inexplicably I began to hear the call of my grandmothers in them and I quickly became obsessed with genealogy.
 Something was being filled in me that I’d been completely unconscious about missing.
 I found the past.
 I continued in my search for years, able to trace my family back to the 1700s.

 The uncovered voices of my ancestors undid the pain of my childhood humiliations.
 Unlike the shame-based history the old input and my fearful imagination had originally filled in for me, I learned that we came from fiercely able, independent, inspiring Peoples.
-I learned, in addition to Cree and Metis, my people were Mohawk of the Iroquois.
+I learned, in addition to Cree and Metis, my people were also Mohawk, among other nations.

 I learned my ancestors were skillful and adept providers who worked the land, and they were warriors – from the war of 1812, to the Louis Riel uprising, to World War 2 and the Korean War.
 They were explorers and guides for famous European explorers; they were leaders and treaty signors.